An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: HALO: Hybrid Adaptive Lipschitzian Optimization

 Before delving into the detailed workings of HALO, it is necessary to provide an overview of its main steps and introduce some notation.
 Algorithm \ref{alg:general} provides a high-level description of the HALO algorithm, outlining its main components and the flow of operations as it consists of three parts: a main program, a selection step, and a partitioning step.

 The \texttt{Main} function, which takes the maximum number of iterations (\texttt{MaxIter}) and the box domain ($\mathcal{D}$) as input, serves as the main entry point of the algorithm.
 In line 3, the algorithm begins with a loop over the iterations $k$.
-Within this loop, the \texttt{Selection} function is called in line 4 to select partitions based on certain criteria which uses the information about the Lipschitz constant of each partition (not yet specified).
+Within this loop, the \texttt{Selection} function is called at line 4 to select partitions based on certain criteria, which make use of the Lipschitz constant information of each partition (not yet specified).

 The selected partitions are represented by the subset of indices $\mathcal{I}^{\star}_{k}$ obtained from the set of indices $\mathcal{I}_{k}$, where each index $i_k$ corresponds to a partition $\mathcal{D}_{i_k}$ at iteration $k$.
 Lines 5 and 6 contain two nested 'for' loops.
 The outer loop iterates over each index $i^{\star}_k$ of the selected partitions, while the inner loop (line 6) performs $J$ function evaluations within each partition.
 The function evaluations are carried out at points $\mathbf{x}^{j}_{i^{\star}_{k}}$ sampled from the partition $\mathcal{D}_{i^{\star}_{k}}$.
 The corresponding function values $f(\mathbf{x}^{j}_{i^{\star}_{k}})$ are computed using the \texttt{Fun\_Eval}.
 Once the inner loop completes, the set $\mathcal{D}_{i^{\star}_{k}}$ is divided into $J$ non-overlapping subsets (line 16), denoted as $\mathcal{D}_{i_k^\star}^{j}$ for $j = 1, \dots, J$.
 Furthermore, the local Lipschitz constant around every partition is estimated at line 10 and used in the \texttt{Selection} function.
 In line 17, the set of indices $\mathcal{I}_{k}$ is updated to include the new indices resulting from the partitioning step. \\ The entire process described above is repeated until the termination criteria are met.